TengfeiLiu966/tengfeiliu966.github.io/_pages/about.md

 - *2026.02* : &nbsp; Our paper "M3Former: Memory-guided Multi-modal Generation and Adaptive Mixture Reasoning for Incomplete-Modality Crisis Event Detection" has been accepted by TCSVT 2026!
 - *2026.01* : &nbsp; Our paper "CASE2KNOWLEDGE: STRUCTURED KNOWLEDGE-INFUSED PROMPTING FOR FAITHFUL RADIOLOGY REPORT GENERATION" has been accepted by ICASSP 2026!
 - *2025.11* : &nbsp; Our paper "MARE: Multimodal Analogical Reasoning for Disease Evolution-Aware Radiology Report Generation" has been accepted by AAAI 2026!
-- *2025.07* : &nbsp; Our paper "Towards Efficient Power Scene Detection via Topology-preserved Knowledge Distillation" has been accepted by IEEE TII!
-- *2025.03* : &nbsp; Our paper "Hierarchical Multi-modal Transformer for Cross-modal Long Document Classification" has been accepted by IEEE TMM!
-- *2025.01* : &nbsp; Our paper "Tackling Real-world Complexity: Hierarchical Modeling and Dynamic Prompting for Multimodal Long Document Classification" has been accepted by IEEE TCSVT!
 - *2025.01* : &nbsp; Our dataset "[FFA-IR: Towards an Explainable and Reliable Medical Report Generation Benchmark (version 1.1.0)](https://physionet.org/content/ffa-ir-medical-report/1.1.0/) has been published on the platform of PhysioNet.’’
 <!-- - *2025.04*: &nbsp; Congratulations to [Qika](https://qikalin.github.io/)!, our co-worked study "Cross-modal Knowledge Diffusion-based Generation for Difference-aware Medical VQA" has been accepted by IEEE TIP! -->
 <!-- - *2025.03*: &nbsp; I have been nominated as an associate editor of the [IEEE Transactions on Dependable and Secure Computing](https://www.computer.org/csdl/journal/tq/about/107350?title=Editorial%20Board&periodical=IEEE%20Transactions%20on%20Dependable%20and%20Secure%20Computing). -->